abolfazlmalekahmadi/chest_xray/README.md

 # chest_xray
-In this repository we have provided the model for captioning chest x-ray images to facilitate examination of these images.
+In this repository we have provided the model for captioning chest x-ray images to facilitate and fasten examination of these images
-.